Quality IT Service

 - Ask the candidate how they overcame obstacles to deliver projects successfully.

-- Ask the candidate their assessment of your specific business and IT challenges
+- Ask the candidate for their assessment of your specific business and IT challenges

 - Ask the candidate the primary ways they can help you address their specific business and IT challenges